 Ralph Wallis is a lesser-known but prolific photographer who took up the camera in the 1950’s.
 His career in photography began at the Yorkshire Evening News where he worked as a photojournalist alongside childhood friend and actor, Peter O’Toole.
-Ralph documented life on the streets of Leeds and unknowingly also captured a visual record of the city now transformed by the passing of time.
+Ralph documented life on the streets of Leeds and unknowingly also captured a visual record of the city.

-Ralph went onto to become a photography technician at Leeds College Of Art and subsequently Lecturer In Charge of Photography.
-At that time there were no photography facilities so he decided to create the very first darkroom at the Vernon Street campus.
-Coincidentally I also attended the college and learnt to process film within the Vernon Street darkroom, however not the same one that Ralph developed.
+Ralph went on to become a photography technician at Leeds College Of Art and subsequently Lecturer In Charge of Photography.
+At that time there were no photographic facilities so he decided to create the very first darkroom at the Vernon Street campus.
+Thus paving the way for future students including myself.

 If you would like to order a copy of the book, please visit my online store.

 The book is priced at £10 + £4 Shipping (Worldwide)